sustainablecomputing/caspian-data-generator/README.md

 ```
 ./run-caspian.sh
 ```
 The default optimizer in Caspian is a multi-objective optimizer that considers carbon footprint, lateness, and completion time of workloads into consideration when it makes decision.
-However Caspian provides other options, For example, by passing *qos* parameters to the script, we ask optimizer to only consider lateness and completion time of workloads and do not decides based on the acvailability of low-carbon energy,
+However Caspian provides other options, For example, by passing *qos* parameters to the script, we ask optimizer to only consider lateness and completion time of workloads and do not decide based on the acvailability of low-carbon energy,

 ```
 ./run-caspian.sh qos